Plug ‘N’ Go!

 LEVELS – Here are the types, or “Levels,” of EV charging:

-Level I – Slow, the lowest level.
+Level I – Slow, the slowest level.
 It is 110 volts, and can typically use any indoor or outdoor grounded, or 3-pronged, electrical outlet.
 Takes about 19 hours for a 24kWhr battery.

 Level II – Medium, is 220 volts (similar to an electric dryer).
 Level II charging can be utilized by installing a charging station in your garage or at your home.
 In addition, many public facilities such as parking garages, malls, retail stores, public buildings, hotels, park-and-rides and large employers have Level II charging stations available.
 These charging stations utilize a J1772 plug configuration.
 Takes about 3-7 hours for a 24kWhr battery.

 Level III – “Quick charging,” uses 440Volts and takes less than an hour.
 Level III chargers can be found on major highways and a few other locations.
-These stations utilize a special CHAdeMO connector plug.
+These stations utilize either a special CHAdeMO (left) or SAE Combo (right) connector plug.

 View our Charging Chart to estimate how long it will take your electric vehicle to charge.